Image copyright Johan Persson

 Antony and Cleopatra by William Shakespeare – National Theatre (Olivier), London

 Antony and Cleopatra is a play about the gap between the legend and the reality.
 Fiennes and Okonedo give triumphant peformances, utterly convincing as people who believe their own press.
 The only hope for them is to launch their immortality through death.
-The grim event as Antony tries to outsource his suicide, then botches it, and then finally spends his final moments being hauled on an Egyptian winch, are painful and absurd to watch.
-Cleopatra, alone with her handmaids, makes a better end (with an excellent snake – surely it can’t be real?), but the production highlights the futility of their deaths as Caesar instantly repackages events, standing over the bodies as he secures himself in power.
+The grim sequence of events as Antony tries to outsource his suicide, then botches it, and then spends his final moments being hauled up on an Ancient Egyptian winch, are painful and absurd to watch.
+Cleopatra, alone with her handmaids, makes a better end – with an excellent snake – surely it can’t be real?
+It is real! – but the production highlights the futility of their deaths, as Caesar instantly repackages events, standing over their bodies as he uses them to secure himself in power.

 Simon Godwin’s production makes excellent use of the Olivier’s expanses, the perfect theatre for this epic.
 Hildegard Bechtler’s sets are stunning, with hotel Deco opulence, an on-stage pool and a submarine (Pompey’s galley) that rises monumentally from the revolve.
 The cast is something of a National Theatre classic line-up.
 Tim McMullan, singled out by Nicholas Hytner in his memoirs as the fulcrum for his time at the NT, is a highly likeable Enobarbus.
 Katy Stephens is, as always, excellent as the gender-swapped Agrippa, a clever move from the director that opens up hints of a relationship with Enobarbus.
 Tunji Kasim is both calculating and involved as Caesar, while Nicholas Le Prevost is an ideal stumbling Lepidus.
 The production, opulent and uncompromising, is the sort of showcase the National Theatre produces better than any other theatre.